Sebastian Seung: EyeWire.org

 EyeWire is a computer game developed by Seung designed to map neuron cells in the human brain.
 Users can sign up for free, and the game helps contribute to ongoing cutting-edge scientific research.
 In Seung's own words:We have this new site: Eyewire.org.
 It is a citizen science project.
 Our AI is not accurate enough to map the connectome by itself.
 We still need human intervention.
-So we have now created this website that allows anybody to do it.Thusfar site has recruited over 130,000 players from over 100 countries.
+So we have now created this website that allows anybody to do it.Thus far site has recruited over 130,000 players from over 100 countries.
 KT Corporation, South Korea's largest telecom provider, recently partnered with EyeWire to advertise the game across the country and attract more players.

 Essentially, in the game one has to identify and color connected components of neuron cells just from the 2d cross sections of brain tissue.
 As explained in his book "Connectome," up to now neuroscientists can only accurately image brain tissue using 2d sections (as opposed to 3d scans), which necessitates the need to splice these 2d pictures together to create a neural network map of the brain's inner connections.
 While artificial intelligence and computer vision can perform some of the manual work, it still takes a combined computer-human effort to map something as huge as the human brain, a computational endeavor that has perhaps never been attempted before at this scale in human history, hence the need for social computing.

 Ongoing experiments

-In the same way the Human Genome Project and the complete mapping of human DNA has helped reveal a lot about human biology, Seung and other connectomists hope that a complete map of the human brain can reveal a lot about how we humans think and perceive, how memory works, important questions that has been asked since the time of Aristotle, and with connectomics we could be on the verge of answering them scientifically.
+In the same way the Human Genome Project and the complete mapping of human DNA was fundamental for human biology and medicine, Seung and other connectomists hope that a complete map of the human brain can reveal critical information about memory and how humans think and perceive.
+These questions have been philosophically asked since the time of Aristotle, connectomics hopes to answer them scientifically.

-A team at Janelia plans to map the connectome of Drosophila by around 2025.
-Seung also helped set up experiments with Tank and Nobel Laureate Richard Axel to find memories in the connectome.
+Seung and his lab recently mapped the connectome of a female Drosophila melanogaster, utilized this mapped connectome to predict functions, and mapped part of the mouse connectome.
+He is collaborating with several scientists to reconstruct more fly connectomes with Mala Murthy, expand the mouse connectome with ophthalmologist Thomas Euler, explore murine memory with David Tank, decision making with Adrian Wanner and Jeff Lichtman, and utilizing reinforcement learning to understand connectomes with Ilana Witten.

 Publications and books

-His algorithms for nonnegative matrix factorization have been widely applied to problems in visual learning, semantic analysis, spectroscopy, and bioinformatics.
-He continues to study neural networks using mathematical models, computer algorithms, and circuits of biological neurons in vitro.
+Seung has published multiple articles, over 15 in 2025 alone.

-As aforementioned he authored the book Connectome (2012).
+As aforementioned, he authored the book Connectome (2012).
 It has been translated into at least 26 languages.

-He has published many other scholarly papers.
-A selection is published on his website:

 Awards and honors

-He has been a Sloan Research Fellow, a Packard Fellow, and a McKnight Scholar.
-He has also won the Ho-am Prize in Engineering and has been named top 10 non-fiction authors by the WSJ for his book Connectome.
+He has been a Sloan Research Fellow, a Packard Fellow, and a McKnight Scholar; he also won the Ho-Am Prize in Engineering in 2008.
+He has been named top 10 non-fiction authors by the WSJ for his book Connectome.
 He is an External Member for the Max Planck Society.
+In 2026 he was awarded the Wiley Prize in Biomedical Sciences.